Chapter 3.45

 The district will continue the payment of health, dental, and vision, for spouses of deceased, retired district personnel and eligible directors, in effect at the time of the retiree’s death in accordance with HDWDC 3.45.030 and 3.45.040; provided, that the spouse was the spouse at the time of the employee’s retirement; and provided, that they have been continuously married for a period of not less than one year and pursuant to the criteria stipulated by the insurance carriers until such time as said spouse either remarries or becomes employed with an employer offering comparable medical coverage as part of its employee benefits program.
 In the event a surviving spouse terminates coverage, they are not eligible to reenroll.

 C. Tier Three Surviving Spouse.
-Qualified employees hired on or after April 16, 2008, and before July 1, 2009, receive district-paid surviving spouse benefits, which may be amended from time to time, with any increases over premium cost of April 16, 2008, to be borne by individual until the earlier of age 65 years or Medicare eligibility.
+Qualified employees hired on or after April 16, 2008, and before July 1, 2009, who retire will receive district-paid surviving spouse benefits, which may be amended from time to time, with any increases over premium cost of April 16, 2008, to be borne by individual until the earlier of age 65 years or Medicare eligibility.

 D. Tier Four Surviving Spouse.
-Employees hired on or after July 1, 2009, receive no district-paid surviving spouse benefits.
+Employees hired on or after July 1, 2009, who retire will receive no district-paid surviving spouse benefits.
 [Res.
+24-17; Res.
 12-24 Att.
 A; Res.
 12-18 Att.
 A; Res.
 10-27; Res.
 10-13 Art.
 8 § E].

 3.45.060 Retirement programs – Directors.